IBM C.School is a learning platform that helps IBM's Communication & Citizenship professionals further develop their core competencies and skills

 IBM Design Language

-The introduction of IBM’s design language coincided with the beginning of our involvement with C.School in January 2019.
-As a result, this presented our team a unique opportunity to experiment with their evolving design system by allowing us to apply existing complements while also creating new ones to address specific design challenges.
+The introduction of IBM’s design language coincided with the beginning of our involvement with C.School.
+As a result, this presented us with a unique opportunity to take inspiration from IBM's evolving design language to inform our learning platform's visual design.

 Developing scalable patterns to fit different forms of learning content